algorand/pyteal/docs/compiler_optimization.rst

 Optimizer Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The compiler determines which optimizations to apply based on the provided :any:`OptimizeOptions` object as
+The compiler determines which optimizations to apply based on the provided :any:`pyteal.OptimizeOptions` object as
 shown in the code block below.
-The :any:`OptimizeOptions` constructor receives a set of keyword arguments
+The :any:`pyteal.OptimizeOptions` constructor receives a set of keyword arguments
 representing flags corresponding to particular optimizations.
 If arguments are not provided to the
-constructor or no :any:`OptimizeOptions` object is passed to :any:`compileTeal` then the default behavior is
+constructor or no :any:`pyteal.OptimizeOptions` object is passed to :any:`compileTeal` then the default behavior is
 that no optimizations are applied.

 ============================== ================================================================================ ===========================